 While the Quinoa is simmering, combine powdered peanut butter and water in a small bowl.
 Mix well.
-The consistency should be the same as regular peanut butter when it is fully combined.
-If it’s too thin, add more powder.
+The consistency should be similar to regular peanut butter when fully combined.
+If it’s too thin, add a touch more powder.
 If it’s too thick, add a more water.
 I find this step is more of an art, as the ratios of water to peanut butter can yield mixed results.
 Once the texture is just right, set aside.

 Chop almonds in a food processor until they are small, evenly sized pieces.
 I like to use the ‘pulse function’ to get them broken up.

 Cover a cookie sheet with parchment paper or aluminum foil and reserve for later.

 Next, add the dates, peanut butter, cacao nibs, cooked quinoa, and a pinch of sea salt to the food processor.
 Mix well.

 Once you have a well-formed ‘ball’ of ingredients, turn off and unplug the food processor.
 This is super important before reaching your hands in!

 Next, scoop a generous tablespoon of the superfood mixture into your hands and roll into a ball.

 Ideal bite-size is around 1″ in diameter and will yield about 16-20 bites.
 If you want ’em bigger, go for it!
 We typically make the 2″ superfood bits and that diameter will yield around 12 bites.

-*Flavor option: If you are looking for more flavors or to switch things up, try rolling the formed balls in unsweetened coconut flakes or in powdered peanut butter for additional flavor.
+*Flavor option: If you are looking for more flavors or to switch things up, try rolling the bites in unsweetened coconut flakes or in powdered peanut butter for additional flavor.
 We’ve even rolled them in sprinkles for a celebratory take these bites.
-You’ll want to do this step after they are formed, but before placing them on cookie sheet.
+You’ll want to do this step after they are formed, but before placing them on a cookie sheet.

-Evenly space the rolled balls onto a cookie sheet, and refrigerate for 1 hour.
+Evenly space the bites onto a cookie sheet and refrigerate for 1 hour.